kulia/Hilbert-Huang-transform/README.md

 # Hilbert-Huang transform in Matlab
 A light version of Signal Analysis Lab's Hilbert-Huang Transform software for Matlab.
 This version uses the Normalized Hilbert Transform to define and calculate the amplitude and phase.
+If you are interested in a fast, useable, pro version of HHT, please contact me at geir.kulia.1991@ieee.org.

 ## How to use this software?